 - There are no pathologic findings of angioinvasion or soft tissue invasion.

-- The hurthle cell cancer patient understands their thyroid cancer and accepts that the blood test for the blood marker for hurthle cell cancer called thyroglobulin, will not be useful in their monitoring of their cancer since this protein is also produced by the remaining normal thyroid cells in the remaining thyroid tissue
+- The hurthle cell thyroid cancer patient understands their thyroid cancer and accepts that the blood test for the blood marker for hurthle cell cancer called thyroglobulin, will not be useful in their monitoring of their cancer since this protein is also produced by the remaining normal thyroid cells in the remaining thyroid tissue

-- The hurthle cell cancer patient understands that radioactive iodine will not be used for the treatment of their cancer
+- The hurthle cell thyroid cancer patient understands that radioactive iodine will not be used for the treatment of their cancer

-- The hurthle cell cancer patient does not desire or accept radioactive iodine as a treatment option for their cancer.
+- The hurthle cell thyroid cancer patient does not desire or accept radioactive iodine as a treatment option for their cancer.

 In this surgery, the entire thyroid gland is removed.
 A small incision in the lower neck is required which is about an inch in length unless the thyroid mass requires a longer length to allow it to be “delivered”.
 The length of a total thyroidectomy incision is no longer than an incision for a thyroid lobectomy.
 Realize that most hurthle cell cancers are 4 cm or greater and therefore the respective incision must be long enough to accommodate the largest dimension of the hurthle cell cancer or thyroid itself.
 All of the critical structures on both sides of the thyroid are maintained including all four parathyroid glands and all four nerves that provide movement (recurrent laryngeal nerves) and sensation to the voice box (superior laryngeal nerves).
 The lymph nodes along the side and beneath the hurthle cell cancer/neoplasm are also removed during this surgery to make sure that they are not cancerous as well.

-- The hurthle cell cancer appears to have extended outside of the surface of the thyroid gland (called its capsule)
+- The hurthle cell thyroid cancer appears to have extended outside of the surface of the thyroid gland (called its capsule)

-- The hurthle cell cancer has spread to the lymph nodes underneath the thyroid gland (called central compartment lymph nodes [also called Level VI or VII lymph nodes] of the neck) or the lateral neck.
+- The hurthle cell thyroid cancer has spread to the lymph nodes underneath the thyroid gland (called central compartment lymph nodes [also called Level VI or VII lymph nodes] of the neck) or the lateral neck.
 This is commonly found!!!!!!

-- The hurthle cell cancer has spread to distant sites outside of the neck (most commonly the lungs, bones, or liver)
+- The hurthle cell thyroid cancer has spread to distant sites outside of the neck (most commonly the lungs, bones, or liver)

-- The hurthle cell cancer patient with a small thyroid cancer, does not accept the potential of another surgery to remove the remainder of the thyroid gland if a new thyroid cancer should develop within the remaining thyroid tissue.
+- The hurthle cell thyroid cancer patient with a small thyroid cancer, does not accept the potential of another surgery to remove the remainder of the thyroid gland if a new thyroid cancer should develop within the remaining thyroid tissue.

-- The hurthle cell cancer patient desires the ability to monitor blood levels of thyroglobulin for their cancer surveillance
+- The hurthle cell thyroid cancer patient desires the ability to monitor blood levels of thyroglobulin for their cancer surveillance

 Extended or Complicated Thyroidectomy

-Hurthle cell cancer can sometimes be more aggressive locally when it presents.
+Hurthle cell thyroid cancer can sometimes be more aggressive locally when it presents.
 Imaging prior to surgery such as ultrasound or CT may detect these aggressive hurthle cell cancers.
-In some instances, imaging may not adequately predict this invasive component of the hurthle cell cancer.
-Let me tell you that these hurthle cell cancers are not “the good cancers” and the first surgery must be the right surgery and the only surgery!!.
+In some instances, imaging may not adequately predict this invasive component of the hurthle cell thyroid cancer.
+Let me tell you that these hurthle cell thyroid cancers are not “the good cancers” and the first surgery must be the right surgery and the only surgery!!.
 In these cases, an expert surgeon that recognizes those “more aggressive” intraoperative findings such as growth or extension of the cancer outside of the thyroid gland or invasion of the cancer into adjacent structures such as the nerve to the voice box (recurrent laryngeal nerve), breathing tube (trachea), voice box, or esophagus-must adapt the surgery to adequately address the complete removal of the cancer.
 Unfortunately, occasional thyroid surgeons are commonly unprepared to perform the appropriate surgery and a subsequent surgery for persistent disease will be required.

-Hurthle Cell Cancer Surgery for Central Compartment Lymph Nodes (the lymph nodes beneath and surrounding the thyroid gland, breathing tube (trachea) and swallowing tube (esophagus)
+Hurthle Cell Thyroid Cancer Surgery for Central Compartment Lymph Nodes (the lymph nodes beneath and surrounding the thyroid gland, breathing tube (trachea) and swallowing tube (esophagus)

 The removal of the lymph nodes of the central neck should be performed initially when the thyroid gland is removed in the treatment of hurthle cell cancer on the side of the cancer or hurthle cell neoplasm.
 It may be necessary following the initial surgery if the hurthle cell cancer recurs or persists.
 The central compartment lymph node surgery spares all critical structures including the nerves to the voice box and all parathyroid glands not directly involved by cancer.
 Central compartment dissection extends from the carotid arteries on both sides of the neck, below to the blood vessels of the upper chest, and above to where the blood vessel of the upper portion of the thyroid gland begins off of the carotid artery (called the superior thyroid artery).

-In hurthle cell cancer when it is recurrent or persistent, these surgeries are complex, difficult, and complicated with the risk of further recurrence.
+In hurthle cell thyroid cancer when it is recurrent or persistent, these surgeries are complex, difficult, and complicated with the risk of further recurrence.
 These surgeries should only be undertaken by the most skilled of thyroid cancer surgeons.
 Recurrent or persistent hurthle cell cancer is commonly not confined within lymph nodes and be found sometimes in just deposits in the area of prior surgery (not even within lymph nodes).
 The central compartment neck dissection is more commonly seen as a method of three dimensionally “getting around the cancer” more often than just removing the lymph nodes themselves.

-- In hurthle cell cancer, the central compartment lymph nodes are at risk of containing cancer in at least 20% of patients.
+- In hurthle cell thyroid cancer, the central compartment lymph nodes are at risk of containing cancer in at least 20% of patients.
 That risk increases with the size of the hurthle cell cancer.
 Even prior to surgery, most central compartment lymph nodes can be well examined with high quality ultrasound to determine if they are cancerous.
 Enlarged or abnormal lymph nodes seen on ultrasound next to the thyroid gland before surgery should be examined.
 These abnormal lymph nodes undergo fine needle aspiration (FNA) examination to determine whether cancer is present.
 In this way, an expert ultrasound can tell the difference between a hurthle cell neoplasm and a hurthle cell cancer even before you go to surgery.

 - Some lymph nodes which lay immediately underneath the thyroid gland cannot be seen until the time of surgery and required a skilled surgeon to identify them and can then be confirmed during the surgery by a process called frozen section pathology.

-- If hurthle cell cancer is determined to be present in central compartment lymph nodes at any time in a patient’s lifetime, an expert surgeon who does this surgery routinely is needed to remove the lymph nodes in the central compartment, on both sides) and spare the nerves to the voice box and the critical glands that control calcium (parathyroid glands).
+- If hurthle cell thyroid cancer is determined to be present in central compartment lymph nodes at any time in a patient’s lifetime, an expert surgeon who does this surgery routinely is needed to remove the lymph nodes in the central compartment, on both sides) and spare the nerves to the voice box and the critical glands that control calcium (parathyroid glands).

-- In larger hurthle cell cancers (and hurthle cell neoplasms!!!!) which are greater than one inch or have grown outside of the capsule of the thyroid, removal of the lymph nodes of the central compartment on the side of the cancer should be done routinely since:
+- In larger hurthle cell thyroid cancers (and hurthle cell neoplasms!!!!) which are greater than one inch or have grown outside of the capsule of the thyroid, removal of the lymph nodes of the central compartment on the side of the cancer should be done routinely since:

 - The nerve to the voice box (recurrent laryngeal nerve) has already, by necessity from the thyroid surgery itself, been significantly identified along most of its course and another surgery on the same side would be more difficult because of scarring and this subsequent surgery would put the nerve to the voice box at high risk for injury.